€3,800 – €4,800

 Today is the departure day and our flight will be at night so during the day we have enough chance to buy some gifts from India for our family back home.

-This itinerary can be customised and it can change if we required it for safety reason or any natural disaster that happen before or during the trip.
+This itinerary can be customised and it can change if we require it for safety reason or any natural disaster that happen before or during the trip.

 For this trip a 1000 Euro deposit is essential.